-The benefits that are achieved with implementation of the photovoltaic system that the companies realized through production of electrical energy.
+The benefits that are achieved with implementation of the photovoltaic system are realized through production of electrical energy.
 The main goal in undertaking this projects that are implemented with limited budget at small and medium enterprises is to satisfy partially or completely own production of electrical energy, whereas the surplus of energy that will not be consumed is planned to be handed to the distribution grid.
-This will the expanses in buying electrical energy from the distribution system and in cases when there is surplus of production, it should be sold or replaced with suitable amount of electrical energy in the period when the production of electrical energy from photovoltaic system is insufficient to satisfy the own needs.
+This will decrease the costs for buying electrical energy from the distribution system and in cases when there is surplus of production, it should be sold or replaced with suitable amount of electrical energy in the period when the production of electrical energy from photovoltaic system is insufficient to satisfy the own needs.